Updated January 20, 2026. Originally published May 12, 2025.

 - Changing demographics of federal decision-makers

-- The use of AI
+- The growing use of AI and its capabilities

 Effective government contractor messaging is essential for success in today’s evolving federal marketplace.
-Ocean 5 Strategies recently attended GovExec’s government contracting marketing event, where industry leaders shared insights on adapting messaging strategies to maintain brand awareness and trust.
+Ocean 5 Strategies attended GovExec’s government contracting marketing event, where industry leaders shared insights on adapting messaging strategies to maintain brand awareness and trust.

 Why Government Contractors Must Adapt Their Messaging

-This current transition is particularly rapid, making it both challenging and full of opportunity.
-Government contractors must proactively adjust their messaging to reflect emerging priorities and ensure alignment with evolving agency goals and objectives.
+Government contractors need to continually and proactively adjust their messaging to reflect emerging priorities and ensure alignment with evolving agency goals and objectives, and new contract opportunities.

-Now is the time to refine and amplify your government contractor messaging.
+Times, they are continuously a-changin’, and the beginning of each calendar year is the time to refine and amplify your government contractor messaging.
 Getting it right can help you stand out.
 Failure to act could mean being sidelined.

 Why Consistent Government Contractor Messaging Matters More Than Ever